 U.S. soldier believed to be in North Korean custody after unauthorized border crossing, officials say

-A U.S. service member crossed into North Korea and was believed to be in the custody of the country's forces, a U.S. official told CBS News on Tuesday.
-The United Nations Command, which operates the demilitarized zone between North and South Korea, first said Tuesday that an unidentified U.S. national had crossed the border.
+A U.S. soldier crossed into North Korea "willfully and without authorization" and was believed to be in the custody of the country's forces, U.S. and international officials said Tuesday.
+The United Nations Command, which operates the Joint Security Area (JSA) within the demilitarized zone between North and South Korea, first confirmed that an unidentified U.S. national had crossed the border.

-The U.S. official told CBS News the troop in question was being escorted back to the United States for disciplinary reasons, but after going through airport security, they somehow returned and managed to join the border tour.
+U.S. officials told CBS News the soldier in question was Private 2nd Class Travis King, who was being escorted back to the United States from South Korea for disciplinary reasons.
+After going through airport security to leave, he somehow returned and managed to join a border tour group before crossing into North Korea, the officials said.

 "A U.S. National on a JSA orientation tour crossed, without authorization, the Military Demarcation Line into the Democratic People's Republic of Korea (DPRK)," U.N.
-Command said in its statement earlier.
-"We believe he is currently in DPRK custody and are working with our KPA counterparts to resolve this incident."
+Command said in its earlier statement, using the formal name for North Korea.
+"We believe he is currently in DPRK custody and are working with our KPA [North Korean army] counterparts to resolve this incident."

-Local media said a foreign national who was visiting the Military Demarcation Line crossed the border at 3:27 p.m. local time (2:27 a.m.
+Local media said the man, who was visiting the Military Demarcation Line at Panmunjom with a civilian tour group, crossed the border at 3:27 p.m. local time (2:27 a.m.
 Eastern).

 A person who said they witnessed the event and was part of the same tour group told CBS News they had just visited one of the buildings at the site when "this man gives out a loud 'ha ha ha,' and just runs in between some buildings."